Michael-Lazarus/Michael-Lazarus.github.io/best-site/README.md

 1. Create a new repository by clicking the **"+"** sign at the to left corner and selecting **"New repository"**.
   ![Making a new repository](GIFSource/newRepo.gif)
-1. We will now want to set a repository name.
-While not necessary, it is recommended that the repository used for your GitHub Pages should be initialized with your username and the GitHub Pages link (username.github.io).
-To make our site easily discoverable, we should use the suggested format.
-Basically, if the username for our account is Mike, we should have our repository name as Mike.github.io (Note that the username is case sensitive).
+1. Next, set your repository name as username.github.io.
+Basically, if the username for our account is Mike, we should have our repository name set as Mike.github.io (Note that the username is case sensitive).
-2. The repository is set to public by default, that's what we want (there's no need for a resume website that is open to only us).
-So from there you hit the **"Create repository"** button at the bottom.
+2. The repository is set to public by default, that's what we want (there's no need for a resume website no one can access).
+Finally, hit the **"Create repository"** button at the bottom.

 ### Step 3: Clone your repository
 Once we have finished creating a git repository, we now want to clone the repository into our local machine (laptop or desktop).
 If you do not have a file where you plan to work from, this is the perfect chance to make one.
 This is going to require some terminal work.
 While working on a terminal might seem scary at first, once you get a hang of it, you'll probably always have it on at the background (I totally don't just leave mine open to look like a cool programmer that knows what they are doing 🤥).Once you have the file you plan to use, open it and prepare to take your first step into the magical world of Git (queue fireworks!)🎆: